Closing date: Thursday 5 December 2019

-Matthew Scott, the Kent Police and Crime Commissioner, and the Chief Constable of Kent Police have a Joint Audit Committee to provide an independent and high level focus on the assurance arrangements that underpin their good governance and financial standards.
+The Chief Constable of Kent Police, and Matthew Scott the Kent Police and Crime Commissioner, have a Joint Audit Committee to provide an independent and high level focus on the assurance arrangements that underpin their good governance and financial standards.

 The committee works constructively with internal and external audit and adds real value at a time of great financial challenge and organisational change.